 - If the State alleges the defendant used a firearm in the robbery, the crime is a second-degree felony, punishable by up to 15 years in state prison.

-A critical task of a robbery attorney is to thoroughly research the facts and corresponding law to determine if, in fact, agents of the State broke the law themselves in collecting its evidence against the accused.
-This happens very often, and demonstrating these illegal acts is the lifeblood of the work of a criminal defense attorney.
+A critical task of a robbery attorney is to thoroughly research the facts and corresponding law to determine if agents of the State broke the law themselves in collecting evidence against the accused.
+It happens very often, and revealing these illegal acts is the lifeblood of the work of a criminal defense attorney.

 What is Robbery Using a Deadly Weapon: F.S.
-812.13?According to Florida Statutes, Robbery is a crime that occurs by, “…taking of money or other property which may be the subject of larceny from the person or custody of another, with intent to either permanently or temporarily deprive the person or the owner of the money or other property, when in the course of the taking there is the use of force, violence, assault, or putting in fear.”
+812.13?According to Florida Statutes, robbery is a crime that occurs by “…taking of money or other property which may be the subject of larceny from the person or custody of another, with intent to either permanently or temporarily deprive the person or the owner of the money or other property, when in the course of the taking there is the use of force, violence, assault, or putting in fear.”

 What are the penalties for Robbery Using a Deadly Weapon?

-As a first-degree felony, Robbery Using a Deadly Weapon, punishable by up to 30 years in state prison.
-In addition, the Florida Legislature considers the crime so serious, the law imposes a mandatory minimum sentence of three years in prison.
+In addition, because the Florida Legislature considers the crime so severe, the law imposes a mandatory minimum sentence of three years in jail.

-In addition, the law imposes a strict requirement on agents of the State to obtain its evidence lawfully, in compliance with the Constitution.
-If the State violated the Constitution, the defendant may be able to win the case by successfully moving the judge to exclude the tainted evidence from the State’s case.
+In addition, the law imposes a strict requirement on agents of the State to obtain evidence lawfully, in compliance with the Constitution.
+If the State violated the Constitution, the defendant might be able to win the case by successfully moving the judge to exclude the tainted evidence from the State’s case.

-What should I know about Home-invasion Robbery: F.S.
-812.135 before hiring a West Palm Beach Robbery Attorney?Home-Invasion Robbery is a very serious criminal charge!
-Home invasion robbery is defined as illegal entry into a house, or other dwelling, with intent to commit a robbery and does in fact commit a robbery of the occupants.
+Before hiring a West Palm Beach Home Invasion Robbery Attorney, what should I know about: F.S.
+812.135?Home Invasion Robbery is a very serious criminal charge!
+Home invasion robbery is defined as illegal entry into a house, or other dwelling, with the intent to commit a robbery to, and does, commit a robbery of the occupants.

-Home-invasion robbery is a first-degree felony punishable by up to 30 years jail time, 30 years of probation, and thousands of dollars in fines.
-Like other felony offenses, the penalty for home-invasion robbery increases significantly if a firearm or other deadly weapon was used or is carried during the commission of the crime.
-If a firearm or other deadly weapon was used or was carried during the commission of the crime.
+Home-invasion robbery is a first-degree felony punishable by up to 30 years of jail time, 30 years of probation, and thousands of dollars in fines.
+Like other felony offenses, the penalty for home-invasion robbery increases significantly if a firearm or other deadly weapon is used or carried during the commission of the crime.

-In order to be convicted of home invasion robbery, the State must prove that the person charged entered the dwelling with the intent to commit a robbery and committed the robbery once inside.
+To be convicted of home invasion robbery, the State must prove that the person charged entered the dwelling with the intent to commit a robbery and committed the robbery once inside.
 Usually, the State will rely on statements of victims, video evidence, and forensic evidence to prove the charge.

 What’s “Home Invasion Burglary”?